jaanga/terrain-de3-32-63/readme.md

 The files in this repository correspond to TMS/Slippy Map zoom level 7.

-This repository contains 4,096 files contained in 32 folders of 128 files each.
+This repository contains 4,096 PNG heightmap files contained in 32 folders of 128 files each.

 This is the second of four repositories that in total contain all the required 128 folders.